Our most commonly asked questions are answered below

 |Mentor||To provide support, guidance as well as

-challenge you, ensuring you have capacity to complete you qualification.
+challenge you, ensuring you have the capacity to complete your qualification.

 submission and supporting evidence.